 Redundancy is one of the hardest actions any business owner or manager has to take.
-The legal process that you need to follow has been designed to provide a structured, fair and transparent way of managing the redundancies but there are many unexpected challenges and complications that can crop up along the way.
+The legal process that you need to follow ensures you follow a structured way of managing the redundancies.
+However, there are many unexpected challenges that can crop up along the way.

-This guide focuses on the redundancy process that you need to follow when you are making more than 20 people redundant in a 90-day period at a single site and we’re going to refer to this as “large-scale redundancy”.
-It’s very important that employers are aware of the additional requirements that need to be adhered to in a large-scale redundancy process.
+This guide focuses on the redundancy process that you need to follow when you are making more than 20 people redundant in a 90-day period at a single site.
+We’re going to refer to this as “large-scale redundancy”.
+It’s very important that you are aware of the additional requirements that you need to follow in a large-scale redundancy process.

 If you are conducting a redundancy process for fewer than 20 people, please refer to our guide “Redundancy: A Detailed Guide for Employers“.

-It’s important to note that this guide does not constitute professional advice and it does not cover everything that you could encounter during a redundancy process.
-Redundancy is complicated and, what we are finding at the moment, is that many employees are being very challenging throughout the process.
-The job market is tough which is meaning that employees are fighting to keep the jobs they have.
-Therefore, we really do advise you to seek redundancy support before embarking on a process of any size.
+It’s important to note that this guide does not amount to professional advice.
+It does not cover everything that you could happen during a redundancy process.
+Redundancy is complicated and, what we are finding at the moment, is that many employees are being very challenging.
+Therefore, we really do advise you to seek redundancy support before starting.

 The sections in this guide are: